 There are many things to do at Uluru.
-You can visit to the Aboriginal Cultural Centre, hike around Kata Tjuta (The Olgas), experience a Sounds of Silence dinner, watch the rock turn bright red on a sunrise tour, check out the Field of Light exhibition, or take a helicopter flight over the rock, or ride a segway around it!
+You can visit to the Aboriginal Cultural Centre, hike around Kata Tjuta (The Olgas), experience the magic of an Ayers Rock sunset with sparkling wine, watch the rock turn bright red on a sunrise tour, check out the Field of Light exhibition, or take a helicopter flight over the rock, or ride a segway around it!

 #6 | Wineglass Bay

 Otherwise known as the jewel of Tasmania’s east coast, Freycinet National Park is home to the iconic Wineglass Bay.
 A majestic circular shaped inlet lined with towering pink granite peaks.

 Located approximately 2.5 hours drive north of Hobart, no Tasmania east coast road trip would be complete without a stop at Freycinet National Park.
 I highly recommend planning at least one or two nights, as there is a number of walking trails including Wineglass Bay Lookout (1 hour return), Wineglass Bay Beach (3 hours return) and Mount Amos (5 hours return).

 There is plenty of accommodation options available around Coles Bay and Freycinet National Park.
 Ranging from quaint and affordable Airbnbs, cosy eco lodges, or for the ultimate luxe experiences check out Saffire Freycinet.